JeroenVdb/homebridge-daikin-cloud/README.md

 ## Control extra features (showExtraFeatures: true)

-By default this plugin creates a default [HeaterCooler Service](https://developers.homebridge.io/#/service/HeaterCooler) with the above possibilities.
+By default, this plugin creates a default [HeaterCooler Service](https://developers.homebridge.io/#/service/HeaterCooler) with the above possibilities.
 If you want you can add `showExtraFeatures: true` to the config.
 This will create extra switches to enable more special modes of your Daikin (if available).

 Supported:
 - Streamer mode